Eyewitness helps mom burned in fiery 3-car crash after police chase - NewsBreak

 ST. LOUIS COUNTY, Mo. — Eyewitnesses are describing the moment a police chase ended in a fiery three-car crash, in which a mother and her toddler were ejected from one of the vehicles Friday morning in north St. Louis County.

 Officers started chasing the vehicle and deployed stop strips to slow the car.
-They did not puncture the tires, and the car kept speeding away.Top story: Mystery deepens in the case of a no-show Missouri politician
+They did not puncture the tires, and the car kept speeding away.Top story: Eyewitness helps mom burned in fiery 3-car crash after police chase

 The Dodge Charger eventually hit a black Hyundai sedan near the intersection of West Florissant at Dargail Court in the Dellwood area.
-A woman and her 2-year-old child were ejected from the Hyundai.
+A woman and her 2-year-old son were ejected from the Hyundai.

 Grant Ware, who lives nearby, said he witnessed the aftermath.